The Studio Museum in Harlem programming space, Studio Museum 127, is temporarily closed. Learn more

 Challenge of the Modern: African-American Artists 1925-1945 presents African-American artists and the legacies of Modernism.

 Thelma Golden is named Director and Chief Curator.

 Frequency, the second exhibition in the Museum's series committed to young emerging artists, is mounted in the museum space.

-The Museum adds David Hammons's Untitled (African American Flag) (1990) to the outside of the museum building, where it has become a signature and recognizable part of the Museum’s identity in Harlem.
+The Museum adds David Hammons's Untitled (2004) to the outside of the museum building, where it has become a signature and recognizable part of the Museum’s identity in Harlem.